judgelord/regextable-python/README.md

 Added is_matchworthy_org to account entries that we should ignore "none, 01"

 clean_fin_org_names:
--added abbrev_map to bridge terminologies of compustat and cik
+-added abbrev_map to bridge terminologies of compustat and cik (this change was meant to try to resolve 11, so I'm unsure about this)
 - Also added non financial org terms to clean

 no changes to get_data_row, clean_financial_measures, get_covariate_dfs, clean_match_score, get_quantile_by_variable